grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 They watched the dock workers go at it for a couple of minutes.
 Then Percy said quietly to Chips, "Umm, it kinda looks like they're making it worse in places.
 Kinda fucking up some of your work."

 Chips cracked her knuckles and breathed heavily through her nostrils.
 "Fucking useless fuckin' shit clods."
-She said under her breath.
-"Hey you fuckers, don't just fucking re-weld the failing fucking patches.
-Take them out and put _new_ fucking plate steel in, fuck!"
+She said under her breath, then: "Hey you fuckers, don't just fucking re-weld the failing fucking patches.
+Take them out and put _new_ fucking plate steel in, motherfuck!"

 There was an incoherent grumbling from the men standing in the puddle.